 Master John Williams with new Freemen in 2015

-If you like what you see, please apply for Freedom of the Worshipful Company of Educatorsby downloading the application form linked to the left and send it either electronically or by hard copy to the Clerk at Clerk@co-educators.com the Company address.
+If you like what you see, please apply for Freedom of the Worshipful Company of Educators by downloading the application form linked to the left.
+Once received we ask applicants to attend an informal meeting to ensure you understand what it means to join a Livery and to give you a chance to meet some of our members.
+Please send the application form be email to the Clerk@co-educators.com or by post to the Clerk at the Company address given below.

 Freemen can attend all the statutory meetings, including formal dinners, disussion evenings and seminars as well as social events that are organised throughout the year.
 At these events you will have the chance to meet other members and their guests from a diverse range of backgrounds.
 These events are also held in interesting places such as ancient and modern Livery Halls, the Guildhall and occasionally Mansion House.